Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    or not but, in any case, it will have to follow its local laws.
 For example, requests to a given ccTLD may go to servers managed by organizations outside of the ccTLD's country.
-End users may not anticipate that, when doing a security analysis.
+Users may not anticipate that, when doing a security analysis.

    Also, it seems (see the survey described in [@aeris-dns]) that there is a